 The KU ADC is committed to supporting graduate and medical student trainees.
 The KDART works with established graduate programs in the region such as the Kansas University Training Program in Neurological and Rehabilitation Sciences and the Interdisciplinary Graduate Program in Biomedical Sciences (IGPBS) to support aging and dementia related projects.
 KDART faculty will help students and their mentors plan to most efficiently and effectively use KU ADC resources.
 Contact Eric Vidoni, email@example.com, for opportunities available to graduate students.

 The KU ADC Memory Care Clinic is the premier tertiary care clinic for dementia in the Kansas City region.
 Our clinicians see over 1200 patients per year with many types of dementia.
 We have created a Clinical and Research Fellowship in Dementia to prepare physician scientists.
 Fellows will receive advanced clinical training in differential diagnosis and neuropsychological examination as well as neuroimaging and neuropathological research experience.
 Through the KDART Fellows will be trained in scientific hypothesis development, and good clinical or basic science research practice.
 The Fellowship is approved by the University of Kansas Medical Center's Graduate Medical Education office without AGCME accreditation.
+Clinical Fellows must be eligible for an independent Kansas Medical License.
 Contact Eric Vidoni, firstname.lastname@example.org, to apply.